marwahaha/datamap/courses/engineering-(engin)-7-introduction-to-computer-programming-for-scientists-and-engineers.md

 ---
 layout: course
-course-type: Method
 department: Engineering (ENGIN)
 course: 7
+course-name: Introduction to Computer Programming for Scientists and Engineers
 title: Engineering (ENGIN) 7 Introduction to Computer Programming for Scientists and Engineers
-course-name: Introduction to Computer Programming for Scientists and Engineers
 units: 4
-prerequisites: Mathematics 1B (maybe taken concurrently)
-tools:
+tools: nan
-description: Organization and performance of agricultural and resource markets.
-Conduct of firms within those markets, such as price competition, product differentiation, predatory pricing, vertical integration, dealer networks and advertising.
-The role of public policy in the markets.
-Case studies include oil cartel OPEC, agricultural cooperatives, vertical integration of food processors and franchising of fast-food chains.
-Discussion sections cover empirical applications of theory presented during lectures for current environmental and agricultural policies.
+description: Elements of procedural and object-oriented programming.
+Induction, iteration, and recursion.
+Real functions and floating-point computations for engineering analysis.
+Introduction to data structures.
+Representative examples are drawn from mathematics, science, and engineering.
+The course uses the MATLAB programming language.
+Sponsoring departments - Civil and Environmental Engineering and Mechanical Engineering.
+cluster: Engineering
 ---